 Sounds scary, huh?

 Do you hold back from content sharing?
 Are you outright silent on social media?
 Are you not even on social media?
-If you answered yes to any of these questions, it’s time to fix a few things.
+If you answered yes to these questions, it’s time to fix a few things.

 So why don’t you?

 Content hoarding kills – conversions, that is.
-If you aren’t content sharing, you’re missing out the following benefits for your site/business:
+If you aren’t content sharing, you’re missing out on the following benefits for your site/business:

 It all starts with putting a stop to your content hoarding.
-And we have the content sharing tools to help.
+And we have the content-sharing tools to help.